No. 655 Squadron RAF

 No. 655 Squadron RAF was a unit of the Royal Air Force during the Second World War.
-Numbers 651 to 663 Squadrons of the RAF were Air Observation Post units working closely with Army units in artillery spotting and liaison.
+Numbers 651 to 663 Squadrons of the RAF were air observation post units working closely with Army units in artillery spotting and liaison.
 A further three of these squadrons, 664–666, were manned with Canadian personnel.
 Their duties and squadron numbers were transferred to the Army with the formation of the Army Air Corps on 1 September 1957.

 History

-No. 655 Squadron was formed at RAF Old Sarum, Wiltshire, on 30 November 1942 and went into action on August 1943 in North Africa.
+No. 655 Squadron was formed at RAF Old Sarum, Wiltshire, on 30 November 1942 and went into action in August 1943 in North Africa.
 From December 1943, it served in Italy, where it remained until disbanding at Ronchi on 31 August 1945.
+Colonel Sir Richard Gorham earned the Distinguished Flying Cross while a flight commander in Italy, playing a decisive role in the Battle of Monte Cassino.
 655 Avn.
 Sqn.
 Army Air Corps was the 1st (BR) Corps support Squadron at Detmold in West Germany, during the days of the British Army of the Rhine.
 655 Sqn., (The Scottish Horse), a title used to remember the unit's connections with its R.A.F. precedents, and the Italian campaign, provided battlefield support, observation, casevac, and Anti Tank Guided Weapon operations in the forward area in the event of the then expected European War.
 As in common with all A.A.C. units at that time 655 Squadron operated Westland upgraded Bell 47 G4 and Westland 'Scout'AH Mk'1 Helicopters.